 Like many other domestic wild animals, hares can have their offspring as early as January.
-Hidden in shallow hollows in the ground, the hare gives birth to an average of three young.
-Bunnies are born with fur and open eyes, and are left by their mother shortly afterwards.
+Hidden in shallow hollows on top of the ground, the hare gives birth to an average of three young.
+The new born hares are born with fur and open eyes, and are left by their mother shortly afterwards.
 The female hare visits and suckle their offspring regularly, but only briefly and a few times a day.
 In this way, she prevents predators become aware of the young animals.
-The young hares are nest escapes and can leave their hole at only two or three days old.
+The young hares are precocial (meaning that they are already relatively mature at a young age) and can leave their hole at only two or three days old.
 While waiting for their mother, they crouch in hiding places or nibble on their first green herbs.

 However, many young animals die from predators or extreme weather conditions.
 Cats and dogs who poach on their forays or are on walks also hunt for the young hares.

 Most young hares are neither orphaned nor sick.
 If the animal is not injured or in danger, it must not be taken under any circumstances.
 But do not worry, their mother is likely very close to the young animals and can continue to take care of their offspring.
 Walkers should considerately walk away and keep dogs on a leash!